getpelican/pelican-plugins/Readme.rst

 Creole reader             Allows you to write your posts using the wikicreole syntax

+CSS HTML JS Minify        Minifies all CSS, HTML and JavaScript files in the output path after site generation.

 Custom article URLs       Adds support for defining different default URLs for different categories

 CTags generator           Generates a "tags" file following the CTags in the "content/" directory, to provide autocompletion for code editors that support it.